Glance: Key ECB measures to calm eurozone crisis

 Some of its key steps have been:

 LOWER INTEREST RATES: The ECB has cut its key interest rate four times since Draghi become president.
-In May, the ECB lowered its main refinancing rate further by a quarter-point to a record low of 0.5 percent.
-It has also cut the rate it pays banks for deposits to zero — a push for them to lend rather than hoard money.
+In May, the ECB lowered the so-called main refinancing rate further by a quarter-point to a record low of 0.5 percent.

 The refinancing rate is what the bank charges on the credit it offers to eurozone banks and thereby influences interest rates on the loans banks provide to each other, businesses and consumers.
-Theoretically, a lower rate makes it cheaper to borrow money and expand a business.
+Theoretically, a lower rate means cheaper borrowing costs and more incentive to borrow money and expand a business.
 In practice, a slack economy has meant weak demand for loans.

 UNLIMITED BOND BUYS: In 2012, high borrowing costs were threatening to push indebted countries such as Italy and Spain into a financial collapse that could have broken up the euro.